 Rosalind (Roz) Lippel, Vice President and Associate Publisher, has been with Scribner since 1995.
 In addition to her marketing and managerial responsibilities she edits fiction and nonfiction titles.
 She is the longtime editor of Carol Higgins Clark, and Mary Buffett & David Clark, authors of the bestselling Buffettology books.
 Her recent Scribner books include Reporting Always by the iconic New Yorker journalist Lillian Ross, We Are Afghan Women by the George W. Bush Institute, Alexander McQueen by Andrew Wilson, Wear and Tear by Tracy Tynan, and the New York Times bestseller The Boston Girl by Anita Diamant.

-Colin Harrison, Vice President and Editor-in-Chief at Scribner, is interested in current events, history, politics, memoir, culture, science, crime, and commercial fiction.
-Some of his most recent Scribner books include: The Short and Tragic Life of Robert Peace by Jeff Hobbs (Winner of the Los Angeles Times Book Prize); Rebel Yell and Empire of the Summer Moon (finalist for the Pulitzer Prize) by S.C.
-Gwynne; Red Sparrow (winner of the Edgar Award for a First Novel) and Palace of Treason, both novels by Jason Matthews; The Emerald Mile by Kevin Fedarko; selected past books include Nixonlandby Rick Perlstein; Last Call by Daniel Okrent; Raymond Carver by Carol Sklenicka; Inside of a Dog by Alexandra Horowitz; Horse Soldiers by Doug Stanton, and Jarhead by Anthony Swofford.
+Colin Harrison, Vice President and Editor-in-Chief at Scribner, is interested in current events, history, politics, nature, science, and commercial fiction.
+Some of his recent Scribner books include: The Mueller Report and The Mueller Report Illustrated, by the Washington Post; The Guarded Gate by Daniel Okrent; The Red Sparrow series by Jason Matthews; The Short and Tragic Life of Robert Peace by Jeff Hobbs (Winner of the Los Angeles Times Book Prize); Rebel Yell and Empire of the Summer Moon (finalist for the Pulitzer Prize) by S.C.
+Gwynne; The Emerald Mile by Kevin Fedarko; selected past books include Nixonland by Rick Perlstein; Inside of a Dog by Alexandra Horowitz; Horse Soldiers by Doug Stanton, and Jarhead by Anthony Swofford.

 Rick Horgan, Vice President and Executive Editor, joined Scribner in the Fall of 2014.
 He is interested in commercial fiction, current events, biography, “big idea” books, politics, subculture, popular psychology and sociology, crime, business, and sports.
 Some of his nearly 100 national bestsellers include Angela Duckworth’s Grit, Tom Reiss’ Pulitzer Prize-winning biography The Black Count, Condoleezza Rice’s Extraordinary, Ordinary People and No Higher Honor, Bill Gates’ Business at the Speed of Thought, Maria Shriver’s Ten Things I Wish I’d Known, Kai Bird’s The Good Spy, Hank Haney’sThe Big Miss, Scott Patterson’s The Quants, David Baldacci’s Split Second, and Jeffrey Archer’s Honor Among Thieves.